langurmonkey/gaiasky/CONTRIBUTING.md

 Gaia Sky uses a semantic versioning scheme which uses the format `major.minor.revision-release`.

 - `major.minor.revision` -- this is the version.
 Major and minor changes include feature changes of different degree.
 Usually, we publish a new **major** version with every Gaia data release. **Minor** versions contain successive updates and new features. **Revision** changes may include minor features or cosmetic changes.
 - `release` -- this is the release within the version.
 Releases include only bug fixes.
+When omitted, the release number is 1.

+For example, version 3.4.2 is the same as 3.4.2-1.
+By contrast, 3.4.2-2 may include bug fixes over 3.4.2, but no new features.
+3.4.3 may include new features bug generally no breaking changes.
+3.5.0 may include big new features and API breaking changes.

 ## How to contribute